 It has become a daunting and sensitive task to do the acknowledgment even in religious functions!

 I think the most subtle temptation we wrestle each day is the temptation to do what is good and noble for egoistic reasons.
-We do things, laudable things, to prove our greatness and to invite praises and admiration.
+We do things, laudable things, to prove our greatness and to invite praise and admiration.
 We serve, for instance, in order to impress--- even if unwittingly.

 Today's gospel reading (Lk.
 4:1-13) allows us to reflect on Jesus' temptations in the desert.
 His way of handling his own temptations is, needless to say, instructive of how his followers are to face their own.
 Jesus in the gospel is facing that kind of temptation which compels him to do what seems to be good in order to prove his greatness.
 The catch in the tempter's proposal is the phrase "If you are the Son of God..."
 All the three tempting proposals are premised upon this.
 "If you are the Son of God, command this stone to become bread... make all these kingdoms yours and worship me... throw yourself down from the parapet of the temple and show how the angels will guard you..."